Rehabbing Injured Fledgling Cedar Waxwing

 We're trying to get him to look for food by leaving berries in the bottom of his cage.

-He stubbornly refuses and I can't let him go hungry too long.
-I guess it's like weaning a baby.
+He stubbornly refuses and I can't let him go hungry for too long.

 I plan to put some grasses and tiny twigs in his cage today to encourage nest building.